benschneider/quantum_algorithm_simulator/README.md

 ### Loading and Saving Circuits

-`qcsim` allows you to load existing circuit JSON files, save your current circuit, and load predefined templates:
+`quantsim` allows you to load existing circuit JSON files, save your current circuit, and load predefined templates:

 1.  **File Menu**: Access the "File" menu in the top-left corner of the application.
 2.  **Load Circuit**: Select "Load" to open a JSON circuit file from your system.